How do hostels work?

-These really depends on the hostel.
+These really depend on the hostel.
 At a minimum, you will get a bed, (shared) bathroom facilities, and free WiFi.
 But most hostels offer various amenities such as a living room-style common room, kitchen facilities, guest computers, board games, a pool table etc. A lot of hostels will have a bar and some even have a restaurant as well.

 2. Do hostels provide bedding, towels and toiletries?

 Dorms rooms provide all bedding but not towels or toiletries.
-Many hostels will of give you the option of renting a towel, but it's best to bring your own.
+Many hostels will give you the option of renting a towel, but it's best to bring your own.